Long Term Care

 There are 3 different ways to pay for long term care expenses.

 The first is simply out of your current savings and investments.
-This is sadly how many people pay until they are destitute.
-Many times it doesn’t have to be that way.
+This is sadly how many people pay until they are destitute and many times it doesn’t have to be that way.

 Finally, the most common payor of long term care is Medicaid and VA’s Aid and Attendance benefits.
 These benefits are only available once the person qualifies medically and financially, plus a time of service for the Veteran’s benefits.
 Many people think they are not qualified for this benefit, and they are probably correct.
 However, just like a CPA can help you get the most out of the IRS’s rules, I can help you get qualified and preserve a large part of your estate and still get your long term care expenses paid for, totally or in part, by Medicaid and/or VA.
 Please give us a call if you are looking at the need for long term care.
 Waiting can truly cost you dearly when there is probably something that can be done to protect what you have worked so hard to get your whole life.